SecretUseer7777/SMBomber/README.md

 Patreon: https://www.patreon.com/nonplay

 MasterCard: 4048415039135328

 # :briefcase: Experiment builds
 You can use dev. builds with new features.
-You need to go [here](https://test.pypi.org/project/SMBomber/) and copy the command and paste it in your terminal to download!
+You need to go [here](https://test.pypi.org/project/SMBomber/) and copy the command and paste it in your terminal to download dev. builds